 Beam Diagnostics – Down Under

-Between 13-17 September 2015 beam diagnostics experts from around the world gathered i n Melbourne, Australia for the International Beam Instrumentation Conference IBIC.
+Between 13-17 September 2015 beam diagnostics experts from around the world gathered in Melbourne, Australia for the International Beam Instrumentation Conference IBIC.
 IBIC is an established annual conference series that gathers the world's beam instrumentation community.
-It is dedicated to exploring the physics and engineering challenges of beam diagnostic and measurement techniques for charged particle accelerators and light sources worldwide.
+The conference is dedicated to exploring the physics and engineering challenges of beam diagnostic and measurement techniques for charged particle accelerators and light sources worldwide.

 The conference was attended by 180 delegates from around the world and considered as a big success by the participants.
 There was ample opportunity for collaboration meetings and detailed discussion of ongoing research.
 The conference dinner, held in the Melbourne Cricket Ground – the world-famous ‘G’ - was one of many highlights during a research-packed week.
 IBIC16 will be held in Barcelona, Spain.